 “My doctors told me to ‘just focus and buckle down,’ but they didn’t understand my struggle to sit at a desk and try to study,” he explained.
 “It was like a farsighted person trying to read without glasses.
 It was a terrible disability.”

-After taking courses at a community college and failing five times, he resigned himself to a life of working menial jobs.
 A little voice in the back of his head kept nagging away that there must be a way to get better, however, so he began reading self-help books.

 One day he was listening to an audiobook by Dave Asprey called Head Strong when he heard about neurofeedback for the first time.